hanatonikkou/xous-book/src/ch10-00-swap-overview.md

 #### INIF handling

-Regions marked as `xip` (i.e, marked as `inif` type) are assumed to FLASH that is contained within the secure perimeter of the microcontroller.
+Regions marked as `xip` (i.e, marked as `inif` type) are assumed to be FLASH that is contained within the secure perimeter of the microcontroller.
 These regions are mapped directly and unencrypted into the kernel memory space.

 These boot-critical processes must be `xip`, and are never swapped out: